oulib-swc/2018-04-02-ou/index.md

 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "35.208275, -97.445848"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
-humandate: "Mar 19-20, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Apr 02-03, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2018-03-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2018-04-02      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2018-03-20        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2018-04-03        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Claire Curry, Phillip Doehle, Jim Ferguson "] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Claire Curry, Jim Ferguson, Tyler Pearson"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Cody Taylor, Traci Popejoy"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Cody Taylor, Traci Popejoy, Mark Laufersweiler"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["laufers@ou.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: "http://pad.software-carpentry.org/2018-03-19-ou"             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes: "http://pad.software-carpentry.org/2018-04-02-ou"             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: 43481235546        # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: 44463972940        # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}